 What is Your Plastic Surgeon’s Rhinoplasty-Specific Expertise?

 Experience in facial plastic surgery is important, but understanding the form and function of the nose specifically is necessary for successful rhinoplasty surgery.
 The nose plays an integral role in breathing and is a focal point on the face.
 Your rhinoplasty surgeon should be able to tell you how many rhinoplasties they perform each year and how many years they’ve been in practice for your chosen procedure.
 Ask about their success rate and what percentage of patients have been satisfied with their results.
 You should ask how many patients requested and underwent revision rhinoplasties and how many were pleased with the results of those revisional procedures.

 What is the Revision Policy?

-Reputable plastic surgeons will have a patient-friendly policy on revision rhinoplasty, so make sure to ask about it and whether they charge a fee on revision.
+Reputable plastic surgeons will have a patient-friendly policy on REVISION RHINOPLASTY, so make sure to ask about it and whether they charge a fee for revision.
 Also, ask how long you’d have to wait before getting a revision rhinoplasty.
 Although many rhinoplasties are successful and don’t require additional procedures, it’s important to be prepared for the possibility – in which case, you’ll want a plastic surgeon who can help you achieve the results you’re hoping for.
 At our office, you will consult with a board-certified plastic surgeon who has extremely low revision rates and can ensure successful results.
 In fact, many patients are referred to us for a revision rhinoplasty procedure.

-Each surgeon will have preferred techniques for rhinoplasty, such as the open or closed techniques.
+Each surgeon will have preferred techniques for their surgical procedure, such as the open or closed techniques.
 Your surgeon should be able to recommend an open or closed rhinoplasty for your procedure and whether one versus the other is more appropriate for you.
 In either case, your surgeon should be able to tell you how the rhinoplasty incisions will be placed to minimize scarring post-operation.
 It can be helpful to get multiple opinions if the answer seems unusual or inappropriate for your goals.

 What Results Should I Expect?

 It’s important to know what to expect and what could potentially go wrong.
 It’s also important to know what to expect even if things do go right.
-Your surgeon should be able to show you rhinoplasty before-and-after photos of other patients with similar procedures to assess their aesthetic tastes.
+Your surgeon should be able to show you RHINOPLASTY BEFORE-AND-AFTER PHOTOS of other patients with similar procedures to assess their aesthetic tastes.
 At our office, you can expect natural-looking results that are proportionate to your other facial features.
 At your consultation, your surgeon will advise you about what changes will work best with your specific face shape and surrounding features.

 What is Recovery Like?